Montalbano Pasta Ncasciata Recipe

 Lastly, once out of the oven, add grated ricotta salata or its substitute cheese I recommended on top and serve.

-This recipe is a basic guide for making Montalbano Pasta Ncasciata Recipe.
+This recipe is a basic guide for making the famous Pasta Ncasciata of Montalbano.